strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-ready/network.md

 ## Proxy configuration

 Microsoft Managed Desktop is a cloud-managed service.
 There is a set of endpoints that the Microsoft Managed Desktop services needs to be able to reach.
-Most customers will set up a proxy or firewall to only allow network traffic from specific domains for security reason.
+Most customers will set up a proxy or firewall to only allow network traffic from specific domains for security reasons.
 This section lists the endpoints that need to be allowed.

 ### Proxy requirement

 The proxy or firewall must support TLS 1.2.
 Otherwise, you may have to disable protocol detection.

+### Endpoints allowed - specific for Microsoft Managed Desktop

+These URLs needs to be in the allowed list so that Microsoft Managed Desktop devices can communicate with Microsoft Services.

-### Endpoints allowed
+### Endpoints allowed - other Microsoft products

-These URLs needs to be in the allowed list so that mWaaS devices can communicate with Microsoft Services.
+These URLs needs to be in the allowed list so that Microsoft Managed Desktop devices can communicate with Microsoft Services.

 Microsoft service  | URLs required on allow list | Documentation source
 --- | --- | ---